kzapata19/codewars/Arrays/methods.md

 ```

 ### unshift
-What it does:

-How it works:
+What it does: method adds one or more elements to the start of an array and returns the new length of the array

+How it works: call the method on the source array, the argument(s) passed will be the element(s) added to the start of the array.

-Time Complexity:
+Time Complexity: linear, O(n)
+Like pop and push, unshift (and shift, above) is mutating the array instead of simply copying it (like slice).
+But unlike pop and push, unshift (and shift) must "shift" all the elements of the array.

 Examples: